 Saison (178 Townsend St.) - 2 Stars

 Relying almost exclusively on their wood-fired ovens, the talented cooks at Saison can create an infinite combination of dishes from the fresh fruit, vegetables, meats, and fish they receive from their suppliers.
-Open for dine-in service and curbside/takeout.
+Open for dine-in service.

 Sons & Daughters (708 Bush St.) - 1 Star

 With a nine-course tasting menu heavily reliant on fresh produce, Sons & Daughters is a must for any vegetarian visitors to San Francisco.
-Open for dine-in service and curbside/takeout.
+Open for dine-in service.

 Sorrel (3228 Sacramento St.) - 1 Star

 You might not think that the best thing on the menu at a Cal-Italian restaurant would be a roast duck, but then you haven't been to Sorrel yet.
 Among many outstanding selections, this entree earns regular raves.
-Open for dine-in service, curbside/takeout, and delivery.
+Open for dine-in service.